vhive-serverless/vSwarm/docs/running_benchmarks.md

 If inline transfer is used, no additional flags or environment variables need to be passed or set, typically making this the simplest form of transfer.
-If s3 is used, though, then some additional paramaters must be set.
+If s3 is used, though, then some additional parameters must be set.

 Connecting to s3 requires an access key and a secret key, such that the function can access the shared bucket.
-All the functions in this suite look for these paramaters in the `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` environment variables.
+All the functions in this suite look for these parameters in the `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` environment variables.
 Additionally the `AWS_REGION` sometimes needs to be set to specify the region.
 Additionally, the functions typically assume that the target bucket already exists on s3, so if a new s3 instance is being used then these buckets may need to be